jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 Sports teams can generate real benefits that do not appear in conventional measures of income or tax revenue.
 Residents may value civic identity, community pride, media visibility, and the option to attend games even when they rarely visit the stadium.
 Economic research does not require these benefits to be ignored.
 The question is how large they are relative to the subsidy.

-Though it is not as widely know, because the fiscal case is most often used to bolster the policy case for stadium subsidies, but economists have studied the intangible benefits of hosting sports teams and events extensively.
-Because citizen values are not priced by market transactions, economists have used three approaches to measure theses social benefits.
+Although it is not as widely known, because the fiscal case is most often used to bolster the policy case for stadium subsidies, economists have studied the intangible benefits of hosting sports teams and events extensively.
+Because citizen values are not priced by market transactions, economists have used three approaches to measure these social benefits.

 1. Consumer surveys.
 Economists have borrowed a tool that environmental economists use for valuing non-consumption benefits of natural assets, such as wildlife preserves and national parks.
-The contingent valuation method (CVM) estimates the willingness to pay for non-consumption benefits of hosting a sports team (like the pride  that comes from living in a "big-league city") by administrating a series of survey questions.
+The contingent valuation method (CVM) estimates the willingness to pay for non-consumption benefits of hosting a sports team (like the pride  that comes from living in a "big-league city") by administering a series of survey questions.

 Existing studies generally find that intangible benefits are positive in some communities but far below the hundreds of millions—or billions—of dollars now commonly committed to stadium projects.
 These benefits may support some public contribution, perhaps tens of millions of dollars.
 [A review]((https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) ) of studies of intangible benefits of hosting teams indicates that the social value amounts to less than 20% of the subsidies provided.

 2. Property values.
-If citizens value living in communities with sports teams, then they should be willing to pay higher prices fro homes cities with sports teams.
-As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values is ambiguous, which is consistent with CVM estimates that indicates the social value benefits are relatively small.
+If citizens value living in communities with sports teams, then they should be willing to pay higher prices for homes cities with sports teams.
+As noted [above](#do-stadiums-increase-nearby-property-values), the effects of teams and venues on property values are ambiguous, which is consistent with CVM estimates that indicate the social value benefits are relatively small.

 3. Voting.
 A common method for valuing unpriced community assets is to vote on them.
-Votes on stadium projects do not produced consistent results, which may depend on the size of the subsidy ask and location and type of venue.
+Votes on stadium projects do not produce consistent results, which may depend on the size of the subsidy ask and location and type of venue.
 However, voters are much more likely to oppose public stadium projects than representative bodies.

 It is my view that voter referendums offer the best mechanism for assessing how much community members are willing to pay to subsidize sports venues.